Martin-Biomed/wifi-data-acquisition-server-companion-app/javafx_README.md

 The functionality of the GUI objects is normally defined in a Controller file.

-To link the (.fxml) file on Scene Builder to a local Controller file (to star integrating the functionality with the GUI), you need to Select:
+To link the (.fxml) file on Scene Builder to a local Controller file (to start integrating the functionality with the GUI), you need to Select.

+In SceneBuilder, navigate to:

-Document -> Controller -> Select your local "Controller Class" (Gui.Controller for this project)
+Document (LHS Tab) -> Controller -> Select your local "Controller Class" (Gui.Controller for this project)